Rs. 16 Lakh Loan - Features, Eligibility and How to Apply

 Get a Rs.
-16 lakh loan using ESOPs, bonds, mutual funds, shares, or insurance with an easy process, attractive interest rates, and flexible repayment plans.
+16 lakh loan using ESOPs, insurance, mutual funds, or shares with a simple process, attractive interest rates, and flexible repayment options.

 • No liquidation required: Stay invested while accessing liquidity.

-• Accepted securities: Mutual funds, shares, insurance, ESOPs, and bonds are commonly accepted.
+• Accepted securities: Mutual funds, shares, insurance, or ESOPs are commonly accepted.

 • Faster approval: Because it’s secured, documentation and checks are minimal.